arcturus-prime/studio-packet-dumper/README.md

 ```

 ### Usage
 After building (or downloading the release), you need to inject the DLL into a Studio process.
-This can be done through a number of publicly available DLL injectors, such as the "Inject DLL" misc option in [Process Hacker 2](https://processhacker.sourceforge.io).
+This can be done through a number of publicly available DLL injectors, such as the "Load Module" option in [System Informer](https://systeminformer.sourceforge.io/).
 Once injected, a window should appear with all the networking data being sent over the local Studio socket.